absera/coffee-type-recognition-app/README.md

 # Coffee Analyzer

 A Flutter application for identifying coffee bean types and diagnosing potential issues by analyzing photos.
+Developed in my internship for Artificial Intelligence Institute in Summer 2023.
 This app uses machine learning and TensorFlow Lite for on-device image classification to recognize and categorize coffee beans based on the provided image.

 ## Features